GordonMatthewson/EPrimeLabJack/README.md

 This function takes up to three parameters:

-Trigger1: A decimal number which will be converted to binary and trigger FIO0-FIO7 Trigger2 (optional): A decimal number which will be converted to binary and trigger EIO0-EIO7 on the CB15 “rev_channel” (optional): This parameter recognizes these three strings:
+-Trigger1: A decimal number which will be converted to binary and trigger FIO0-FIO7 -Trigger2 (optional): A decimal number which will be converted to binary and trigger EIO0-EIO7 on the CB15 -“rev_channel” (optional): This parameter recognizes these three strings:
-	“rev_channel_a”
+	-"rev_channel_a”
-	“rev_channel_b”
+	-“rev_channel_b”
-	“rev_channel_ab”
+	-“rev_channel_ab”

 	“rev_channel_a” will reverse your first number (00110001 would become 10001100), “rev_channel_b” will reverse your second number, and “rev_channel_ab” will reverse both numbers.
 This parameter was added because the machinery in our particular lab is from Israel, where numbers are read right to left, thus creating a need for us to reverse our messages to this machine.
 Remember to specify this input as a string by putting parentheses around it.